woopear/woo-startlara-9.19/README.md

 - `ressources/views/components`
 folder containing all application components

+- `vendor/laravel/fortify/src/Rules/Password.php`
+you can modify the password validation rules and
+also the error messages linked to the password,
+default language is English, [you see this](./readme/rules-password-french.md) for french

+- `lang/en`
+look this folder and all files for change langage
+and update phrasing with your language.

 - folder `readme` you can delete it it only
 contains the component documentation